coronis-computing/heightmap_interpolation/Readme.md

 Since the complexity of a RBF interpolant highly depends on the number of input (reference) data points, we provide some heuristics in order to allow the interpolation of large-scale data.
-We use a Partition of Unity (PU) approach, where we subdivide the domain into overlapping circles containing a minimum number of data points, where we compute a local RBF interpolant.
+We use a Partition of Unity (PU) approach, where we subdivide the domain into overlapping circles containing a minimum number of data points, and we compute a local RBF interpolant for each sub-domain.
 The contributions of the different interpolants are blended together using PU weighting.
-Since the domain decomposition follows a Quad-Tree space partition, we name it QTPURBF
+Since the domain decomposition follows a Quad-Tree space partition, we name it QTPURBF.

 We provide the app `interpolate_netcdf4.py` to run the interpolation using both the original RBF formulation and/or the QTPURBF on NetCDF4 following the specifications of the EMODnet Bathymetry project.
-In its simple form, one just need to run:
+In its simple form, one just need to
+run:

 ```
 python interpolate_netcdf4.py <input_netcdf> <output_netcdf>